dennis-tra/pcp/README.md

 exist.

 `pcp` leverages the peer-to-peer networking stack of [libp2p](https://github.com/libp2p/go-libp2p).
-It uses multicast DNS to find peers locally and the distributed hash table of IPFS for remote peer discovery.
-Unfortunately there is a significant drawbacks with this approach: It's slower than established centralised methods if you want to transmit data over network boundaries.
-A DHT query to find your peer can take 2 - 3 minutes.
+It uses multicast DNS to find peers locally, and the distributed hash table of IPFS for remote peer discovery.

 [comment]: <> (The `identify` discovery mechanism serves the same role as `STUN`, but without the need for a set of `STUN` servers.
 The libp2p `Circuit Relay` protocol allows peers to communicate indirectly via a helpful intermediary peer that is found via the DHT.
 This replaces dedicated `TURN` servers.)

+## Project Status

+The tool is in a very early stage, and I'm aware of performance and usability issues.
+Don't use it for anything serious.
+There is already a very good Go implementation named [`croc`](https://github.com/schollz/croc).

+There are also drawbacks of this approach: It's slower than established centralised methods if you want to transmit data across network boundaries.
+A DHT query to find your peer can take 2 - 3 minutes.
+Further, the bandwidth and geographic location of a potential relaying peer is not guaranteed which can lead to long transmission times.

 ## Usage